eea/volto-slate/docs/source/volto-slate-plugins.md

 - `slate.nodeTypesToHighlight` - *List*.
 Slate.js type strings (e.g. `"paragraph"`, `"image"` etc.) for the types to be highlighted in the `SlateEditor`
 - `slate.htmlTagsToSlate` - *Object*.
 Contains properties like this: if the property's key is `A`, the value of this property is a function receiving an `editor` parameter of type (Slate.js) `Editor` and an `el` Slate Element and this function handles link deserialization (`A` is the HTML tag name for links).

+*TODO:* this list is not complete and actual.

 ### For all the extension points of List type listed above

 If replacing it with a new list reference, please take into account the old list stored in the previous reference.